kiboko-labs/etl/docs/index.md

 E...
 T... what?
 ---------------

 An ETL is a design pattern aimed at synchronization routines on large scale volumes of data.
+The 3 letters stand for Extract-Transform-Load.

 This library implements this concept in PHP with the help of `Iterator` and `Generator` objects.

 Terminology